Quantile Graphical Models: Prediction and Conditional Independence with Applications to Systemic Risk: Estimators for High-Dimensional Quantile Graphical Models

-Next we discuss the specification and propose an estimator for PQGMs.
-In this case we are interested on studying prediction of $X_a$, $a\in V$, using a linear combination of $X_{V\setminus\{a\}}$ under the asymmetric loss discussed in (\ref{Def:Asym}).
-We will add an intercept as one of the variables for the sake of notation so that $X_{-a}=(1,X_{V\setminus\{a\}}')'$.
+In this section we propose an estimator for PQGMs in which case we are interested in the prediction of $X_a$, $a\in V$, using a linear combination of $X_{V\backslash\{a\}}$ under the asymmetric loss discussed in (\ref{Def:Asym}).
+We will add an intercept as one of the variables for the sake of notation so that $X_{-a}=(1,X_{V\backslash\{a\}}')'$.
 Given the loss function $\rho_\tau$, the target $d$-dimensional vector of parameters $\beta_{a\tau}$ is defined as (part of) the solution of the following optimization problem

-By considering the case that $d$ is large, the use of high-dimensional tools to achieve good estimators is of interest.
-The estimation procedure we propose is based on $\ell_1$-penalized quantile regression.
+As we are interested in the case that $d$ is large, the use of high-dimensional tools to achieve consistent estimators is needed.
+The estimation procedure we proposed is based on $\ell_1$-penalized quantile regression but additional issues need to be considered to cope with the (non-vanishing) difference between the best linear predictor and the conditional quantile function.
 Again we consider models that satisfy an approximately sparse condition.
 Formally, we require the existence of sparse coefficients $\{\bar\beta_{a\tau}:a\in V, \tau \in \mathcal{T}\}$ such that where (again) the sparsity parameter $s$ of the model is allowed to grow as $n$ grows.
 The high-dimensionality prevents us from using (standard) quantile regression methods and regularization methods are needed to achieve good prediction properties.